 - He not just did this but he TOLD ME that he was making it easier for me.
-He not just made it easier, but made it clear he is.
-Words matter–in the beginning, there was the word.
-Logos!–and making it clear, explicit, and direct that he was doing gives me double the confidence that he’s on top of it.
-If he did the same, without notifying me, I would be left wondering if he was on top of it or not, and that doubt would give me some white hairs–but he saved my white hairs.
+He not just made it easier, but made it clear that he was.
+Words matter — in the beginning, there was the word.
+Logos! — and making it clear, explicit, and direct that he was doing gives me double the confidence that he’s on top of it.
+If he did the same, without notifying me, I would be left wondering if he was on top of it or not, and that doubt would give me some white hairs — but he saved my wonderful brown locks.

 - This spirit is represented not just in the leadership team, but down to every single developer and team member.
 It’s also too common for the right values to be embodied by management, but scaling culture is hard.
 But at UV, even just a developer I barely know embodies this service attitude.

 It’s the details like this, at the smallest level, that, in my experience at least, make UV stand head and shoulders above the crowd.
 Marco, here’s a toast to you. 🍷